Package 'archeofrag'

 1. topology, the basic weighting method; 2. morphometry, the length, length by width, surface, volume, etc. 3. spatial distance, expressed using the metric (or other) system, or an ad hoc relative system.

-The function must be applied to a fragmentation graph with two layers.
-Internal connection relationships (within a layer) and external relationships (between the two layers) are distinguished, and their respective edge weights are computed in different ways.
-Three subgraphs are first generated, one for each layer and only one for the external relations.
+The function must be applied to a fragmentation graph with two spatial units.
+Internal connection relationships (within a spatial unit) and external relationships (between the two spatial units) are distinguished, and their respective edge weights are computed in different ways.
+Three subgraphs are first generated, one for each spatial unit and only one for the external relations.

-The weight of an intra-layer edge (E) is equal to the sum of the degrees (d) of the vertices (i and j) it connects:
+The weight of an intra-spatial units edge (E) is equal to the sum of the degrees (d) of the vertices (i and j) it connects:

 Wintra(Eij)=di+djW_{intra(E_{ij})} = d_i + d_j

-For an inter-layer edge, the same calculation is made but with a modifier to account for the balance of information available for each layer:
+For an inter-spatial unit edge, the same calculation is made but with a modifier to account for the balance of information available for each spatial unit:

 W(Einterij)=(di+dj)×(321+(tri+trj)/2)×(11(Vsub+Esub))2W(E_inter{ij}) = (d_i + d_j) \times \left(3 - \frac{2}{ 1 + (tr_i + tr_j)/2}\right) \times \left(1 - \frac{1}{\sqrt{(V_{sub} + E_{sub}) }}\right)^2